bitburner-official/typescript-template/README.md

 Write all your typescript source code in the `/src` directory

+To autocompile as you save, run `npm run transpile` in a terminal.
-To autocompile as you save, run `npm run watch` in a terminal
+To send changed files as you save, run `npm run watch` in a terminal.
+Have them both running simultaneously so that it all happens automatically.

+For Bitburner to receive any files, you need to enter the port `npm run watch` logs to the terminal in the Remote API section of the game settings, and press the connect button.

 ## Imports